james-lawlor/james-lawlor.github.io/biotrain-2023/index.md

 **Prerequisites**:
 - Curiosity about computational biology and a basic understanding of the ideas of files and directories (folders).
-- Access to a laptop (talk to Michelle Morris if you need to borrow one).
+- Access to a laptop (talk to Nikki and Yokshitha if you need to borrow one).
 - Ability to use your favorite web browser to download and install the necessary software and data (see below).

 **Presenters:**